-The electromagnetic phenomena of visible light, radio waves, gamma-rays and the like, are generally ascribed to the photon, a tiny massless particle capable of carrying energy.
+The electromagnetic phenomena of visible light, radio waves, gamma-rays and the like, are ascribed to the photon, a tiny massless particle capable of carrying energy.

 Since Morton Spears’ neutral quantum is assigned to the neutrino, the photon has to be made of an equal number of positive and negative charged quanta.